SimpleDeviceModel/sdm/src/sdk/examples/uartdemo/readme.txt

 This plugin communicates with an Arduino Uno board using the serial port.
 It allows the user to control digital pins and provides a virtual oscilloscope on the A0 analog channel.
-Before use, load the "uartdemo.ino" sketch to your Arduino.
+Before use, upload the "uartdemo_sketch" to your Arduino.

 FEATURES